group picture of the participants

 Harnessing the growth and export potential of Ghanaian SMEs

-With the aim of promoting business-to-business (B2B) linkages between Ghanaian SMEs and European (mostly German) companies, the 60 beneficiary SMEs have been selected from sectors with high export and/or business development potential.
+Implemented and managed by COGNOS International with the support from Invest for Jobs, the Ghana-Germany SME Training and Exchange Programme was launched in November 2020.
+With the aim of promoting business-to-business (B2B) linkages between Ghanaian SMEs and European (mostly German) companies, the 60 beneficiary SMEs were selected from sectors with high export and/or business development potential.

-The chosen SMEs are grouped into three cohorts with 20 companies each, from the following sectors:
+The chosen SMEs were grouped into three cohorts with 20 companies each, from the following sectors:

 • Cohort 1: Agri-processing, Cosmetics, and Shea Nut Processing